mdg-iitr-learning/assignments-b21/lecture_notes/Linux/README.md

 > chmod 755 MyDir

+### The root user
+Both su and sudo are used to run commands with root permissions.
+The root user is basically equivalent to the administrator user on Windows – the root user has maximum permissions and can do anything to the system.
+Normal users on Linux run with reduced permissions – for example, they can’t install software or write to system directories.

+To do something that requires these permissions, you’ll have to acquire them with su or sudo.

+### SU vs sudo
+The su command switches to the super user – or root user – when you execute it with no additional options.
+You’ll have to enter the root account’s password.
+This isn’t all the su command does, though – you can use it to switch to any user account.
+If you execute the su bob command, you’ll be prompted to enter Bob’s password and the shell will switch to Bob’s user account.

+Once you’re done running commands in the root shell, you should type exit to leave the root shell and go back to limited-privileges mode.

+Sudo runs a single command with root privileges.
+When you execute sudo command, the system prompts you for your current user account’s password before running command as the root user.
+By default, Ubuntu remembers the password for fifteen minutes and won’t ask for a password again until the fifteen minutes are up.

 ### Processes and Jobs

 A process is an executing program identified by a unique PID (process identifier).
 To see information about your processes, with their associated PID and status, type